-Not everyone can work remotely but for those that can, the shift towards remote work looks like it’s here to stay with benefits for employees, employers and the environment.
+Not everyone can work remotely.
+But for those that can, the shift towards remote work looks like it's here to stay, with benefits for employees, employers, and the environment.

 In May 2020, a University of Otago study of 2,595 New Zealanders working from home during lockdown found that most people were equally or more productive (73 per cent).
 Many wanted to continue working from home at least part of the time post lockdown (89 per cent).
-Sixty-five percent felt optimistic they would be able to continue some form of remote working, representing a significant shift in our work behaviour.
+Sixty-five percent felt optimistic they would be able to continue some form of remote working, which represents a significant shift in our work behaviour.

 Flexible work hours and WFH options vary considerably by industry.
 According to Stats NZ, the industries in which people were most likely to work from home were:

 - professional, scientific, technical, administrative, and support services (59 percent)

 - rental, hiring, and real estate services (58 percent).